danvuk567/Excel_VBA-Useful-Custom-Functions/README.md

         End Function

-## Clear Section of Excel File
+## 6. Clear Section of Excel File

-The function *Clear_Section* will clear a section of an Excel sheet based on the range of rows and columns specified.
+The procedure *Clear_Section* will clear a section of an excel sheet based on the range of rows and columns specified.

         ' start_row: The starting row within range to clear ' end_row: The last row within range to clear